Fdevmsy/Optitrack-Tracking/README.md

 You can change IP addresses or ports in `config.ini`.

 You can comment 31-35 lines in `client.py` to open the debug mode, which will print all the information without sending to socket.

+Turn on/off functions in` config.ini`, set 'False' or 'True' to turn on/off functions, **only one of these three could be turned on**

+- print all the positions and orientations: `printData = True`

+- print how many objects captured: `printObejctsCount = True`

+- Print the frame rate: `printFramesCount = True`

+Send socket: `sendSocket = True`